 Where To Buy

-You can purchase it at Japanese grocery stores or on Amazon.
-Morinaga and Showa are the two big brands.
+You can purchase the commercial mix at Japanese grocery stores or on Amazon.
+Morinaga and Showa are the two big Japanese brands.